mgeier/quaternion-nursery/README.md

 It does not aid greatly in differential control or optimization over the curve shape itself, since it provides no correspondingly simple method for differen- tiating the curve with respect to the quaternion control points.
-Even if it did we would st ill face the inconveniences described in the preceding para- graphs.
+Even if it did we would still face the inconveniences described in the preceding para- graphs.
 Nevertheless, the ability to specify closed-form Hermite curves on S3 by quaternion keys and angular velocities at the keys seems promising for use in keyframe animation systems, given suitable methods for visualizing the quaternion curves.

-Given that we a re interest ed in paramet erizing a three-DOF rot ation , we would like a paramet erization emb edded in R3 that is free of gimbal lock and interpolates rotations well using Euclidean interpolants such as cubic splines.
+Given that we are interested in parameterizing a three-DOF rotation, we would like a parameterization embedded in R3 that is free of gimbal lock and interpolates rotations well using Euclidean interpolants such as cubic splines.
 This goal is, of course, unrealizable, as it is a standard exercise in topology to show that R3 cannot be mapped into S0(3) without singularities,